 WORLD WAR II AND THE PHILIPPINES

-Japan launched a surprise attack on the Philippines on December 8, 1941, just ten hours after the attack on Pearl Harbor.
-Initial aerial bombardment was followed by landings of ground troops both north and south of Manila.
+The Philippines were suddenly thrust into war on December 8, 1941 (December 7, U.S. time), when Japan attacked without warning.
 The defending Philippine and United States troops were under the command of General Douglas MacArthur, who had been recalled to active duty in the United States Army earlier in the year and was designated commander of the United States Armed Forces in the Asia-Pacific region.
 The aircraft of his command were destroyed; the naval forces were ordered to leave; and because of the circumstances in the Pacific region, reinforcement and resupply of his ground forces were impossible.
 Under the pressure of superior numbers, the defending forces withdrew to the Bataan Peninsula and to the island of Corregidor at the entrance to Manila Bay.
-Manila, declared an open city to prevent its destruction, was occupied by the Japanese on January 2, 1942.
+Manila was declared an open city to prevent its destruction.
 [Source: Library of Congress *]

 The Philippine defense continued until the final surrender of United States-Philippine forces on the Bataan Peninsula in April 1942 and on Corregidor in May.
 Most of the 80,000 prisoners of war captured by the Japanese at Bataan were forced to undertake the infamous "Death March" to a prison camp 105 kilometers to the north.
 It is estimated that as many as 10,000 men, weakened by disease and malnutrition and treated harshly by their captors, died before reaching their destination.
 Quezon and Osmeña had accompanied the troops to Corregidor and later left for the United States, where they set up a government in exile.
 MacArthur was ordered to Australia, where he started to plan for a return to the Philippines. *